Australian Salaried Medical Officers' Federation: History

 ASMOF affiliated with the ACTU in 1991.
 ASMOF was the result of a long federation process operating between different state-based salaried doctors' associations.
-In the early 1980s these organisations formed the Australian Council of Salaried Medical Officers' Organisations, though which they sought better coordination of the interests of doctors as employees.
+In the early 1980s these organisations formed the Australian Council of Salaried Medical Officers' Organisations, through which they sought better coordination of the interests of doctors as employees.

 State branches

 In Tasmania and the Northern Territory, the state/territorial branches of ASMOF are operated subordinate to the relevant state branch of the Australian Medical Association.

 The New South Wales state branch, which has been in existence since 1972, was known as the Public Medical Officers' Association prior to 1991.